 Kellogg College and St Cross College do not have Royal Charters and, for accounting purposes, are departments of the University.
 As such, their financial results are consolidated into the University’s financial statements.

-Legacies and donations, towards both annual expenditure and endowment, accounted for over a quarter of incoming resources at £116m representing an increase of more than one-third over the previous year.
-Investment income, accounting for a further fifth of aggregate incoming resources, rose by 6% to £89m.
+Legacies and donations, towards both annual expenditure and endowment, accounted for about a quarter of incoming resources at £98m.
+Investment income, accounting for a further fifth of aggregate incoming resources, rose by 5% to £93m.

-Net income from trading, representing the colleges’ commercial activity with third parties, rose by 5% to £8.8m demonstrating the continuing effort made by colleges to diversify their sources of income.
-Net incoming resources after transfers from endowments, but before other gains and losses, rose by 46% to £79m.
+Net income from trading, representing the colleges’ commercial activity with third parties, rose by 9% to £9.6m demonstrating the continuing effort made by colleges to diversify their sources of income.
+Net incoming resources after transfers from endowments, but before other gains and losses totalled £68m.